Why TCM Experts Say to Avoid Cold Foods

 - Indigestion: Since coldness can lead to dampness and the accumulation of phlegm, eating cold foods, like raw veggies and fruits, can lead to indigestion since such foods can be difficult to digest.
 A lot of energy is needed to digest cold foods since the digestive system must work extra hard to bring those cold foods up to the appropriate temperature.

 Eating too many cold foods can lead to reproductive issues in women.
 Without an appropriate number of warm foods, women may experience menstrual cramps.
 Excessive coldness can also result in irregular periods.
 Since coldness can cause blood stagnation, this can lead to endometriosis, cysts, and uterine fibroids.
 Poor circulation may also have the negative effect of impeding fertility.

 Is eating cold food bad for you?
 As you have now learned, there can be many negative side effects that come along with eating cold foods due to an increase in dampness and phlegm.
 When the spleen is unable to properly route nutrients, some people may suffer from aches, pains, weight gain, poor circulation, and fertility issues.
 Therefore, avoid drinking cold beverages and eating raw vegetables.
-Instead, treat yourself to warming foods such as organic meats and soups.
+Instead, warming foods in Chinese Medicine are what you should consume more, they include organic meats and soups.